wwlorey/shadow-password-crack/README.md

+Note: viewing this document in the Gitlab interface is nice.

 # Story
 You suspect your boss is embezzling money, and you would really like to obtain your boss's password to gather evidence.
 What you do with it is up to you...